Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 Considering the application, \ac{HaX-CoNN} can suggest optimal schedules for various types of \ac{DNN} execution.
-The following were explored in\cite{HaX-CoNN}: \begin{itemize} \item Two instances of the same \ac{DNN} running concurrently, improving the throughput up to 29\% compared to GPU only and GPU-\ac{DLA} execution. \item Two \ac{DNN}s running simultaneously on either the same data or streaming data, improving latency and throughput by 23\%. \item Three \ac{DNN}s running where \ac{DNN}1 and \ac{DNN}2 are run one after the other while \ac{DNN}3 runs parallel to both \ac{DNN}1 and \ac{DNN}2. \end{itemize} The dynamic version of the scheduler (\ac{D-HaX-CoNN}) starts with an initial naïve schedule.
-With this, the concurrent \ac{DNN} loop starts execution, and its schedule is updated with a more optimized version by the Z3 solver.
+For two instances of the same \ac{DNN} running concurrently, it improved throughput up to 29\% compared to GPU-only and GPU-\ac{DLA} execution.
+For two \ac{DNN}s running simultaneously on either the same data or streaming data, latency and throughput improved by 23\%.
+The CPU is not considered in executing tasks but rather to carry out the scheduling in the case of the dynamic version (\ac{D-HaX-CoNN}). \ac{D-HaX-CoNN} starts with an initial naïve schedule.
+With this, the concurrent \ac{DNN} loop begins execution, and its schedule is updated with a more optimized version by the Z3 solver.
 The solver runs until the schedule can no longer be optimized.
 Fig. \ref{fig:D-HaX-CoNN_result} shows the effectiveness of employing the \ac{D-HaX-CoNN} scheduler, where it can come to the ideal solution in less than two seconds for the two systems with a pair of \ac{DNN}s.
 There are a total of 3 changes in the graph.
 Part 1 is where GoogleNet and ResNet152 are run serially, while ResNet18 runs in parallel.
 Part 2 is where Inception and ResNet152 are run concurrently.
 Part 3 replaces Inception in the previous case with VGG19.
 In the case of the first part, the system has three \ac{DNN}s, and therefore more layer groups and possibilities to consider.
 Moreover, the overhead of running the Z3 solver on the CPU, alongside the concurrent \ac{DNN} execution in \ac{DLA} and GPU, is less than 2\% \cite{HaX-CoNN}.